US commerce secretary meets Chinese counterpart in Beijing

 - Trade tensions -

-Relations between the United States and China have plummeted to some of their worst levels in decades, with Washington's trade curbs near the top of the laundry list of disagreements.
+Relations between the United States and China have plummeted to some of their lowest levels in decades, with US trade curbs near the top of the laundry list of disagreements.

-Washington says its restrictions are crucial to safeguarding national security, while Beijing sees them as seeking to curb its economic rise.
+Washington says they are crucial to safeguarding national security, but China sees them as seeking to curb its economic rise.

-This month, Biden issued an executive order aimed at restricting certain American investments in sensitive high-tech areas in China -- a move Beijing blasted as being "anti-globalization".
+This month, Biden issued an executive order aimed at restricting certain US investments in sensitive high-tech areas in China -- a move Beijing blasted as being "anti-globalisation".

-The long-anticipated rules, expected to be implemented next year, target sectors like semiconductors and artificial intelligence.
+The long-anticipated rules, expected to be implemented next year, target sectors such as semiconductors and artificial intelligence.

 US Treasury Secretary Janet Yellen sought to reassure Chinese officials about the expected curbs during a visit to Beijing last month, promising that any new moves would be implemented in a transparent way.